Lease Extensions

 To get started, contact us today at quotes@pcslegal.co.uk for a no-obligation estimate.

-A conveyancing solicitor or licensed conveyancer typically handles this process, guiding buyers and sellers through key stages such as:
+A property lawyer or licensed conveyancer typically handles this process, guiding buyers and sellers through key stages such as:

 • Conducting property searches and legal checks